Jump to page content

 The following message appeared when I was trying to install Adobe Reader:

-Ah, Windows AIM, demonstrating its understanding for path placeholders when opening a mailto link.
-What is it doing anyhow?
+AOL Instant Messenger demonstrating its understanding for path placeholders when opening a mailto link.:

 And here is Macintosh AIM showing off how well it understands entitites in the HTML that America Online cherish so much.